php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Exceptions

-Our the domain exceptions `NetworkException`, `RequestException` and `HttpException` define a contract very similar to eachother.
-The choosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
+Our the domain exceptions `NetworkException`, `RequestException` and `HttpException` define a contract very similar to each other.
+The chosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
 A `RequestException` is not a `NetworkException`.

 Allowing exception to extend a `RequestAwareException` and/or `ResponseAwareException` interface has been discussed but that is a convenience shortcut that one should not take.
 One should rather catch the specific exceptions and handle them accordingly.

 ## People